 What to Order: Salmorejo, alcachofas, tortilla de patata, callos a la madrileña

 Expect to Spend: About EUR 3 for tapas, EUR 10 per entree

 5. El Cisne Azul

-If you have a taste for mushrooms, then you have to visit El Cisne Azul.
+When it comes to toadstools, El Cisne Azul has to be one of the best restaurants in Madrid.
 Located in Chueca, they specialize in mushrooms and are a favorite destination for Madrileños craving morels and chanterelles.

 El Cisne Azul offers an interesting array of dishes made with wild mushrooms like grilled boletus with foie gras and Caesar’s mushroom carpaccio.

 We had these chanterelles with scrambled eggs and black truffles, and another dish of tricholomas with lamb sweetbreads.
 Both were every bit as delicious as they sound.